fossxo/fossxo-gdd/source/introduction.rst

 :doc:`gui`, and various :doc:`environments`.

 The :doc:`technical-design/index` chapter describe how the game is created.
-This includes details of the game's architecture and design.
+This includes details of the game's software architecture and design.

 Additionally, the :doc:`glossary` defines terms that are used throughout the game design document.